Chinese people in India: British India

 Kolkata, then known as Calcutta, was the capital of British India from 1772 to 1911.
-Although it was also geographically the easiest accessible metropolitan area from China by land, there were few Chinese people in Calcutta until the late British Raj era; Chinese immigrants choose to go to Burma instead.
+Although it was also geographically the easiest accessible metropolitan area from China by land, there were few Chinese people in Calcutta until the late British Raj era; Chinese immigrants chose to go to Burma instead.
 One of the first persons of Chinese origin to arrive in Calcutta was Yang Tai Chow (a.k.a.
 Tong Achew and Yang Da Zhao) who arrived in 1778.
-He was an either northern Chinese or a Hakka from Guangdong or Fujian province of China judging by the pronunciation of his surname.
 Governor-General of India Warren Hastings granted land to Achew to set up a sugar cane plantation and sugar factory in a place, currently called Achipur, located near the town of Budge-Budge on the banks of the River Hoogly.
 According to records of the East India Company from the year 1778, "Achew was granted 650 bighas of land about 6 miles south of Budge – Budge for an annual rent of Rs 45".
 Many of the earliest Chinese immigrants worked on the Khidderpore docks.
 A police report in 1788 mentions a sizable Chinese population settled in the vicinity of Bow Bazaar Street.
 The sugar mill that Atchew had set up in the patch of land near the town of Budge Budge drew other Chinese migrants and soon a small community had formed around it.
 By 1783, we know Atchew was dead – a letter shows an East India Company attorney trying to extract money from the executor of his estate.
 An advertisement in the Calcutta Gazette in 1804 announces that the sugar mill was up for sale.
-A temple and the grave of Tong Achi still remain and are visited by many Chinese who come from the city during the Chinese New Year.
+A temple and the grave of Tong Achew still remain and are visited by many Chinese who come from the city during the Chinese New Year.

 A later British census found that there were only 362 Chinese people in Calcutta in 1837.
 A common meeting place was the Temple of Guan Yu, the god of war, located in the Chinese quarter near Dharmatolla.
 They are all men and came to help assist the British carpentry business after the destruction from British colonial famines in India.